d-e-s-o/btrfs-backup/btrfs-backup/README.md

 the downside of no error message but only exit codes being available in the case of command failure.

+### Filters
+btrfs-backup supports the notion of filters to process the serialized data stream of a subvolume or incremental changes.
+Using filters it is possible to insert arbitrary commands into the post-serialization and pre-deserialization process.
+This functionality can be used to apply compression to the backup process, for example.

+The program distinguishes between two filters: a send filter is applied after serialization of data took place during a backup and a receive filter takes effect before deserialization in a restore operation.
+Under normal circumstances, both filters complement each other with the receive filter reverting the changes made by the send filter.
+An example usage is compression.
+In a compression scenario the send filter could be used to compress the data stream and the receive filter can decompress it again.

+Filters can be specified by means of the --send-filter and --recv-filter options.
+All filtering commands have to be specified with absolute paths to the script or binary to invoke as a filter.
+Multiple filters can be specified by supplying multiple options.
+The order in which each of the send and receive filters is applied equals the order in which the respective options were given.
+A sample invocation using gzip and bzip2 for compression and decompression could look like this:

+$ btrfs-backup backup --send-filter='/bin/gzip --stdout'
+                      --send-filter='/bin/bzip2 --stdout --compress'
+                      --recv-filter='/bin/bzip2 --decompress'
+                      --recv-filter='/bin/gzip --decompress'
+                      --subvolume=subvolume/ snapshots/ backup/

+Note that this example is designed to illustrate usage of the filter options.
+In a production scenario one would not apply two compression methods on top of each other.
+Also, compression is used as an illustrative example here.
+Other uses can be thought of (replication and encryption, for instance).
+Arguably, compression of the binary data stream might not result in much savings of bandwidth since it is reasonable to believe that the btrfs program already creates a sufficiently compressed stream of data.
+Note furthermore that since filters are sensitive to ordering, they have to be reordered for the restore case unless the --reverse option (explained above) is used.
+Lastly, note that filtering can be combined with remote command execution as one would naively expect.

 [1] For the technically interested person: the reason the program
     appears stalled is because in order to provide reasonable error messages, btrfs-backup reads data from stderr.
 In the SSH example